 Policy 55 addresses development in the region's rural areas.
-This includes residential and other forms of development.
+This policy relates to urban development and rural residential development.

 Rural areas (as at March 2009) include all areas not defined as the region's urban areas (as at March 2009).